jedschlo14/reddit-anonymous-viewer/README.md

 # reddit-anonymous-viewer
-A chrome extension to browse Reddit anonymously
+A chrome extension to browse Reddit anonymously.

+Browse Reddit in public while remaining anonymous.

+This extension will find instances of your Reddit username and replace it locally with either "[Anonymous]" or an alias of your choice.

 # Installation
 1. Download repository